-Key financial highlights for fiscal year 2022-2023 are as follows:
+Key financial highlights for fiscal year 2023-2024 are as follows:

 - New York State Law limits the amount of committed, assigned and unassigned fund balance, exclusive of encumbrances and amounts designated for the subsequent year's budget that can be retained by the General Fund to 4% of the ensuing year's budget.
-At the end of the current fiscal year, the unassigned fund balance for the General Fund was \$2,923,165.
-This is at the 4% limit for unassigned fund balance. - As of the close of the current fiscal year, the School Districts governmental fund financial statements report a combined ending fund balance of \$15,582,725, a decrease of \$7,561,160 from the prior year.
-This overall decrease was the result a decrease in Capital Projects Fund of \$9,630,994 as funds were spent during the capital project.
-However, the General fund balance increased by \$1,984,447, mostly due to revenues that were above budget. - On the district-wide financial statements, the liabilities and deferred inflows of resources of the School District exceeded the assets and deferred outflows of resources at the close of its most recent fiscal year by \$113,373,519.
-This represented an improvement of \$3,417,838 for the year ended June 30, 2023, when compared to fiscal year 2022, leaving the District in a better net position year over year.
+At the end of the current fiscal year, the unassigned fund balance for the General Fund was \$3,043,523.
+This is at the 4% limit for unassigned fund balance. - As of the close of the current fiscal year, the School Districts governmental fund financial statements report a combined ending fund balance of \$18,324,660, an increase of \$2,741,935 from the prior year.
+Of this amount, \$13,420,097 are reserves for the General Fund, which increased \$3,480,763 year over year mostly due to revenues that were above budget.
+Additionally, two new reserves were created for known future judgement claims and insurance liabilities. - On the district-wide financial statements, the liabilities and deferred inflows of resources of the School District exceeded the assets and deferred outflows of resources at the close of its most recent fiscal year by \$114,114,604.
 It is important to note that New York State pension obligations are included in these figures, as noted in the next paragraph.
-These obligations are not managed by the Irvington UFSD. - The district-wide financial statements for the year ended June 30, 2023 are also significantly impacted by the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions."
+These obligations are not managed by the Irvington UFSD. - The district-wide financial statements for the year ended June 30, 2024 are also significantly impacted by the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions."
 This pronouncement established accounting and financial reporting requirements associated with the School District's participation in the cost sharing multiple employer pension plans administered by the New York State and Local Employees' Retirement System ("ERS") and the New York State Teachers' Retirement System ("TRS").
 Under this standard, cost-sharing employers are required to report in their district-wide financial statements a net pension liability (asset), pension expense and pension-related deferred inflows and outflows of resources based on their proportionate share of the collective amounts for all of the municipalities and school districts in the plan.
-At June 30, 2023, the School District reported in its Statement of Net Position a non-current liability for its proportionate share of the ERS net pension liability of \$3,380,317 and a non-current liability of \$2,773,324 for its proportionate share of the TRS net pension liability.
-More detailed information about the School District's pension plan reporting in accordance with the provisions of GASB Statement No. 68, including amounts reported as pension expense and deferred inflows/outflows of resources, is presented in Note 3D on page 26 in the notes to financial statements.
+At June 30, 2024, the School District reported in its Statement of Net Position a non-current liability for its proportionate share of the ERS net pension liability of \$2,177,428 and a non-current liability of \$1,645,011 for its proportionate share of the TRS net pension liability.
+More detailed information about the School District's pension plan reporting in accordance with the provisions of GASB Statement No. 68, including amounts reported as pension expense and deferred inflows/outflows of resources, is presented in Note 3D on page 35 in the notes to financial statements.